Lansing, Michigan: 5 Must-Have Foodie Experiences

 As an Amazon Associate, I earn from qualifying purchases.
 Click here for the complete disclosures.

-Zaytoon, Arabic for olive, offers Mediterranean cuisine focused on the Middle East and Greece with an American twist.
+Zaytoon, Arabic for olive, is a Mediterranean restaurant focused on the Middle East and some Greek dishes with an American twist.
 “Fast Food – Cooked Slow” — it’s a healthy alternative to fast food.
-They offer counter-service in a casual atmosphere, so the food arrives at your table quickly.
-The servers bring your food to the table and check-in regularly.
+They offer counter-service in a casual atmosphere, so the food arrives at your table quickly, making it one of the best restaurants in Lansing.
+The servers bring your food to the table and check in regularly.

-Zaytoon’s most popular dish is the chicken shawarma.
-Chef-owner Sam is sole keeper of the secret marinade recipe.
-He said, “I should probably write it down, just in case.”
+Zaytoon’s most popular dish is chicken shawarma.
+Chef-owner Sam is the sole keeper of the secret marinade recipe.
+But, he said, “I should probably write it down, just in case.”
 The chicken shawarma can be a wrap or a meat plate with sides.
-The meat plate comes with hummus, rice, and a choice of soup or salad.
-The housemade garlic sauce is my favorite condiment.
+The meat plate comes with hummus, rice, and soup or salad.
+The house made garlic sauce is my favorite condiment.

 Greek Salad from Soup Spoon Café

-The chef handcrafts six soups daily at the Soup Spoon Café.
+Located near downtown Lansing, the chef at Soup Spoon Café has six handcrafted soups on the menu daily.
 French onion soup and seafood chowder are always on the menu.
 They also serve a vegan soup, a cream-based, and a broth-based soup, plus a seasonal soup every day.
 With over 200 soups in their recipe compilation, your favorite probably won’t be on the menu when you return, but you’re sure to choose a new favorite.

-Sandwiches are a café specialty with their in-house brand of deli meats, Wolfe Meats, a brand of deli meats.
-With over 20 sandwiches to choose from, they offer everything from corned beef and pastrami, to roast beef.
+Sandwiches are a café specialty with their in-house brand of deli meats, Wolfe Meats.
+With over 20 sandwiches, they offer everything from corned beef and pastrami to roast beef.
 One of my favorites is the lamb sliders.
-I was expecting a patty made from ground lamb but it had bite-sized pieces of braised lamb drizzled with a Greek yogurt-mint sauce.
-They topped with feta, served on butter-toasted Brioche buns.
+I was expecting a patty made from ground lamb, but it had bite-sized pieces of braised lamb drizzled with a Greek yogurt-mint sauce.
+They are topped with feta and served on butter-toasted Brioche buns.

-Salads are also on the menu, so you can make the soup a complete meal with the traditional soup and sandwich or go a bit lighter with soup and salad.
+Salads are also on their extensive menu, so you can make the soup a complete meal with the traditional soup and sandwich or go a bit lighter with soup and salad.
+They also offer some vegan options.

-Tip: Can’t choose among the six daily types of soup, get the soup flight.
+Piper’s Pro Planning: Can’t choose among the six daily types of soup?
+Get the soup flight.
 Pick four soups for your flight, accompanied by a piece of French bread.
-It makes a great light supper and is a fun way to sample several soups.
+The flight makes Soup Spoon Café the perfect spot for a great light supper and is a fun way to sample several soups.

 Filet Mignon with Green Beans and Whipped Potatoes from The English Inn

-Voted one of America’s most romantic inns, The English Inn has live piano music playing softly in the background during dinner, contributing to the romantic ambiance.
-We celebrated our anniversary, and our server presented us with a scrolled lithograph of the English Inn tied up in a red ribbon as a reminder of our special day.
+Voted one of America’s most romantic inns, The English Inn has live piano music playing softly during dinner, contributing to the romantic ambiance.
+We celebrated our anniversary with fine dining and excellent service, but you won’t want to keep it for a special occasion.
+On a cold February evening, we sat next to the roaring fire, and we felt like this was a cozy restaurant with a great atmosphere.
+At the end of the meal, our server presented us with a scrolled lithograph of the English Inn tied up in a red ribbon as a reminder of our special day.
+These little touches help make it one of the Lansing area’s best restaurants.

-Situated seven miles south of Lansing on the Grand River banks, The English Inn is on Michigan’s State Register of Historic Places.
+The English Inn is situated seven miles south of Lansing on the Grand River banks, on Michigan’s State Register of Historic Places.
 The 16-acre property has beautifully manicured gardens and hiking trails that provide the perfect place for an after-dinner walk.

 In 1927, Irving J. Reuter, then General Manager of Oldsmobile Corporation, and his wife, built the property.
 The original white ceiling tiles, stain-glass windows, and a roaring fireplace help maintain its history.

-Their French cuisine stars — escargots, baked brie, and French onion soup.
-Our favorite meal was the Beef Wellington.
-It features beef tenderloin wrapped in prosciutto, topped with mushroom duxelles, and then it’s all wrapped in puff pastry.
+On the dinner menu, their French cuisine stars — escargots, baked brie, and French onion soup.
+My favorite meal was Beef Wellington.
+It features beef tenderloin wrapped in prosciutto, topped with mushroom duxelles, and then all wrapped in puff pastry.
 They serve it with a demi-glace, that’s delicious.
 The daily vegetable and a mountain of whipped potatoes complement the meal.

-Vegan diners will enjoy the Cauliflower Steak.
-A mushroom velouté, onion marmalade, and sweet potatoes round out the dish accompanied by the daily vegetable.
+One of their vegan options is the Cauliflower Steak.
+Then, to round out the dish, they add a mushroom velouté, onion marmalade, and sweet potatoes, accompanied by the daily vegetable.

-Tip: The innkeepers encourage diners to enjoy the inn’s history.
+Piper’s Pro Planning: The innkeepers encourage diners to enjoy the inn’s history.
 In addition to dinner, you can stay at the inn.
-Their open-door policy says if the overnight room door is open, you may go in and enjoy the history.
+Their open-door policy says if the bedroom door is open, you may go in and enjoy the history.

 Brisket Sandwich with Fries at Meat

 Walking through the door, the aroma of smoking meat hit hard.
-Dry-rubbed, slow-smoked, they cook the ‘que’ low and slow up to 18 hours with cedar, Meat.
-Southern BBQ and Carnivore Cuisine located in Lansing’s Old Town neighborhood is genuinely all about the meat — beef brisket, pulled pork or pork ribs, turkey, wings, and Texas hot links.
-When it’s finally ready, it’s falling-off-the-bone tender.
+Dry-rubbed and slow-smoked, the pit masters cook the ‘que’ low and slow for up to 18 hours with cedar, Meat.
+Southern BBQ and Carnivore Cuisine, located in Lansing’s Old Town neighborhood, is all about the meat — beef brisket, pulled pork or pork ribs, turkey, wings, and Texas hot links.
+When it’s finally ready, it’s falling off-the-bone tender.

-My favorite sauce is the Cherry Bomb Sauce, which comes on the Trailer Park Bruschetta, but I also request some on the side for the meat.
-The server told me they used to leave it with the rest of the housemade BBQ sauces, but people drank it.
-For now, they serve it on request—every sauce except the ketchup they make from scratch.
+My favorite sauce at Meat BBQ is the Cherry Bomb Sauce, which comes on the Trailer Park Bruschetta, but I also request some on the side for the meat.
+The server told me they used to leave it with the rest of the house made BBQ sauces, but people drank it.
+So, for now, they serve it on request—every sauce except the ketchup they make from scratch.

 The Ultimate Carnivore Food Challenge

-If you’re famished, take the “Ultimate Carnivore Food Challenge.”
+Meat is a great spot if you’re famished.
+Take the “Ultimate Carnivore Food Challenge.”
 When you eat The Boss Logg Meatwich, with one side, the made-to-order mac and cheese, with two types of meat, in 45 minutes, you’ll get the meal for free along with a t-shirt.
-And a complimentary beer, and your photograph on the wall!
-However, understand, eating the Boss Logg is no easy task.
-With 18 layers, including two burger patties, bacon, pork, brisket, cheddar, American and Pepper Jack cheese, fries, bacon gravy, hot garlic sauce, jalapenos, and a sunny-side-up egg; it weighs in at five and a half pounds.
+And a complimentary beer and your photograph on the wall!
+However, understand eating the Boss Logg is no easy task.
+With 18 layers, including two burger patties, bacon, pork, brisket, cheddar, American and Pepper Jack cheese, fries, bacon gravy, hot garlic sauce, jalapenos, and a sunny-side-up egg, it weighs in at five and a half pounds.
 The Boss Logg features every type of meat they smoke.
+To eat all of this, you have to believe you are eating at one of the best restaurants in Lansing.

-Tips: At about 3:00 p.m., Sunday afternoon is an excellent time to visit as typically waiting is minimal.
+Piper’s Pro Planning: At about 3:00 p.m., Sunday afternoon is an excellent time to visit; typically, waiting is minimal.
 When they run out of meat, they close early.

-If you’re looking for a little romance, scratch-made cooking, or an eating challenge, you’ll enjoy these foodie experiences in Lansing, Michigan.
+If you’re looking for romance, scratch-made cooking, or an eating challenge, you’ll enjoy these foodie experiences in Lansing, Michigan.

 BOOK YOUR TRIP